paulovieira/rede-convergir-3/client/initiatives/readme.md

-The client-side application is bundled with webpack.
+The "initiatives" client-side application is bundled with webpack.
+We also need grunt to pre-compile the templates (with nunjucks):

+IMPORTANTE: at the moment this app is still bundled with the old method (grunt only via static_extract -> concat -> uglify -> compress).
+The migration to webpack will be done in the "app2" directory.

 In dev mode run (in the root dir of the project):
 ```bash